Xacfran/Genome-Annotation-with-Braker3/README.md

 cp /lustre/work/frcastel/software/braker/filtered_mammalia.fasta .
 ```

-The first file is the largest scaffold of the genome assembly of the bat *Myotis myotis* you worked with some weeks ago, and the second one is a filtered version (3,835,124 proteins) of the [Vertebrata dataset](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/) from [OrthoDB](https://www.orthodb.org/).
+The first file is the largest scaffold of the genome assembly of the bat *Myotis myotis* you worked with some weeks ago, and the second one is a filtered version comprising 3,835,124 proteins from the largest database of the [Vertebrata dataset](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/) from [OrthoDB](https://www.orthodb.org/), which houses over 9 million proteins.
 We'll use this dataset to train the gene models, but first lets get the file that will allow us to use BRAKER3.

 ## <i class="fa fa-gears fa-lg"></i> Installation